 Every company wants to be as efficient as possible.
 To get the very most out of their team employees need to be in the field and on the floor, out getting things done.
 Which is exactly why learning professionals are feeling the pressure to use less employee time for training & development while still managing to achieve a higher level of results.

-Although there is no “single model” for Flipped Learning, an article on ATD’s blog defined Flipped Learning as, “any class structure that provides pre-recorded lectures, reading materials, and self-directed exercises followed by a classroom, workshop-based learning experience.
+Although there is no “single model” for flipped learning, an article on ATD’s blog defines it as, “any class structure that provides pre-recorded lectures, reading materials, and self-directed exercises followed by a classroom, workshop-based learning experience.
 In this way, class becomes the place to work through problems, advance concepts, and engage in collaborative learning.”

-Like anything, there are benefits and challenges to implementing Flipped Learning.
-The article points out that Flipped Learning is exciting, for learning professionals and the learners, because it combines the very best parts of classroom learning with self-directed learning.
+Flipped learning is exciting—for learning professionals and the learners—because it combines the very best parts of classroom learning with self-directed learning.

-It sounds really simple – there are some pre-recorded lectures and readings for the learners to complete, they walk through some exercises alone and then with the group – before you know it, everything is complete.
+It sounds really simple.
+There are some pre-recorded lectures and readings for the learners to complete, they walk through some exercises alone and then with the group.
+Before you know it, everything is complete.

 Demonstration and application: How can we develop materials that support learner-generated personalized projects and presentations?

-- Meaning making: What sort of pre-class activities help learning stick?
+Meaning making: What sort of pre-class activities help learning stick?
 Should we use blogs, podcasts and videos, and social networking and discussion boards?

-- Experiential engagement: What sort of hands-on activities maximize in-class time?
+Experiential engagement: What sort of hands-on activities maximize in-class time?
 How can we leverage games, simulations, labs, and other experiments?

-- Concept exploration: What other media-rich tools, such as video and audio lectures, will reinforce learning, and when should we use them?”
+Concept exploration: What other media-rich tools, such as video and audio lectures, will reinforce learning, and when should we use them?

-If you’re like me, you might not of heard the name Flipped Learning before, but you’re familiar with the concept.
+If you’re like me, you might not of heard the name flipped learning before, but you’re familiar with the concept.
 Now’s the time to give it a try and bring your learners and organization one step closer to efficiency.